 The course will include activities designed to introduce students to significant technologies that can support music teaching and learning.
 These technologies will include music sequencing/production, recording, audio and MIDI editing, computer-based notation, graphic-based web authoring, social media for music distribution, and computer-assisted instruction software.
 The majority of learning activities will begin with a teacher demonstration of a set of skills in music software.
 Each demonstration will be followed by an assignment designed for students to practice those skills and demonstrate mastery of techniques.
-Successful completion of ME541 will qualify students for Level 1 certification through TI:ME (Technology Institute for Music Educators).
-Information will be provided at the end of the course for students to earn this credential for their professional profile.
-[4 credits]
+Information on applying for Level I TI:ME (Technology Institute for Music Educators) certification will be provided at the end of the course.
+[4 credits] [4 credits]

 CFAME542 Music Technology Pedagogy